unrealmanu/module-federations-rxjs/README.md

 # Module federation example with RXJS

-in this project, have tried witu success, to wrap "module federatio dynamic remote loading" with Rxjs Observable, to improve the flow control of remote importation.
+in this project, have tried witu success, to wrap "module federation dynamic remote loading" with Rxjs Observable, to improve the flow control of remote importing.

 ---